-Please do not enter any formatting codes, page breaks, etc. except for Italics because the précis are formatted automatically.
+Please do not use footnotes and do not enter any formatting codes, page breaks, etc, except for Italics because précis are formatted automatically.
+In Word, do not use any style other than "Normal".

 The titles are always in plural whether there is one or more "keywords" or "languages".